Skip to main content

 Invitations

-Inviting a user creates a bond between the inviter and invitee, tying their scores together for a specific amount of time (still TBD).
+Inviting a user creates a bond between the inviter and invitee, tying their scores together for 180 days.
 This means that if a credible person invites someone, and the invitee's score goes down from their initial score, the credible person's score will also go down in some relation to the amount of the invitee.

 This bond is used to discourage people from inviting non-credible Ethos users, sybils, or other potential bad actors.